mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [Rules for Writing Software Tutorials](https://refactoringenglish.com/) - It's easier than you think to write an exceptional software tutorial.
+You can stand out in a sea of mediocre guides by following a few simple rules.

 - [Load Balancing](https://samwho.dev/load-balancing/) - A bottom-up, animated guide to HTTP load balancing algorithms.

 - [DEF CON 31 War Stories - Tracking the Worlds Dumbest Cyber Mercenaries - Cooper Quintin](https://www.youtube.com/watch?v=zccAvgC4UxU) - Creative Commons Attribution license (reuse allowed)